-We are performing a security audit to ensure the most effective security for our camp.
-Your input is essential to helping us improve the camp's security.
+We are performing a security audit to ensure the highest level of security for our camp.
+Your input will help improve the camp's security measures.
 After completing this questionnaire, which will be kept confidential, please submit it to the office.